rtarun9/rtarun9.github.io/content/blogs/bindless_rendering.md

 ![](/images/NsightHeapEntry.png)
 In Nsight, you can view the contents of your descriptor heap along with their indices in the 'Descriptor Heap view'), making debugging convenient.

+On a side note, if you ever find your application running correctly with / without the visual studio debugger but get a blank render target output while running through RenderDoc / Nsight, have a check if you set the descriptor heaps *before* settings your root signature!

 ## Performance Considerations
 > Note:exclamation:: If performance is critical, profile your code using various techniques to see what is optimal.